alexbosworth/ln-service/README.md

 If you do not fund the channels, be sure to `cancelPendingChannel`s on each channel that was not funded.

+Use `is_avoiding_broadcast` only when self-publishing the raw transaction after the funding step.

     {
       channels: [{
         capacity: <Channel Capacity Tokens Number>